 The futures market stays active throughout the year, and plenty of bettors continue to hunt for the best prices on their selections.
 You can do the same by line shopping with the top sportsbooks.
 For example, the DraftKings Sportsbook app may have one price on your Super Bowl pick, while the FanDuel Sportsbook app checks in with a better number.

 NFL prop bets let you focus on specific segments of the game.
+What is a prop bet in football?
 In a nutshell, they’re side wagers on things that may or may not come up during the contest.
 You’ll find props on the game itself and individual teams, and many that are based on the performance of individual players.
 An example of a game prop is the following: Will the game go into overtime — yes/no?

 For team props, many bets have to do with what they’ll accomplish.
 Available options will vary, but should see some along these lines: